 Weakest skill (CLB)

-Moving every skill from CLB 7 to CLB 9 adds 56 CRS points - equivalent to a Canadian job offer for most occupations.
-The weakest skill earns the least points per unit effort, so focus there first.
+Improving every skill from CLB 7 to CLB 9 adds 56 CRS points— roughly equivalent to a Canadian job offer.
+Your weakest skill costs you the most points for the least effort, so that's where to focus first.
+One band improvement in your lowest skill often moves your CRS score more than improving a skill you're already strong in.

 Next step engine